alexkrz/sdxl-lora/README.md

 ## Setup

-I think the future of python environment management will be `uv`.
+I believe the future of python environment management will be `uv`.
 Currently, I prefer to install the requirements in a `conda` virtual environment.
 Therefore, I suggest to set up your environment with the following commands: